GOLF IN CONNECTICUT DURING THE CORONAVIRUS / COVID-19 PANDEMIC

 CAMPS - Per Executive Order EO7PP: "All operations of day camps which were not operating as of May 5, 2020 shall not begin operations until June 22, 2020.
 This shall apply to all day camps without regard to what entity operates the day camp or whether the day camp is exempt from licensing requirements.”
 Also, section 8 of the Order prohibits the operation of resident camps.

-CLUBHOUSES - Clubhouses may be open for functions and gatherings of up to 25 people indoors.
+CLUBHOUSES - Clubhouses may be open for functions and gatherings at 50% capacity and up to 100 people indoors.
 Retail pro shops, bathrooms and outdoor dining opened under the May 20 - Phase 1 guidelines.
-Indoor dining at 50% capacity under the June 17 Phase 2 guidelines.
+Indoor restaurant dining at 75% capacity under the October 8 Phase 3 guidelines.

 CLUB STORAGE AND BAG HANDLERS - Club storage and bag service operations at golf courses are permitted.
 Staff members may assist with club/bag storage under proper CDC guidelines, including sanitization protocols and the frequent washing of hands and/or the use of hand sanitizer as well as the use of facial coverings when social distancing cannot be maintained.